 - Your kids can gain a lot of knowledge out of this cool science experiment.

 It is definitely a win-win project I can fully recommend to kids age 3 and up!

 Now I would like to hear from you!
-How did your kids enjoyed this easy science experiment with grapes?
+How did your kids enjoy this easy dancing grapes experiment?
 Either way, let me know by leaving a comment below right now.
 I love to hear from you!